maptoolkit/maps-js/docs/classes/Map.md

 between old and new values.
 The map will retain its current values for any details not specified in `options`.

+!!! note "Reduced Motion"
-Note: The transition will happen instantly if the user has enabled the `reduced motion` accessibility feature enabled in their operating system, unless `options` includes `essential: true`.
+    The transition will happen instantly if the user has enabled the `reduced motion` accessibility feature enabled in their operating system, unless `options` includes `essential: true`.

 Triggers the following events: `movestart`, `move`, `moveend`, `zoomstart`, `zoom`, `zoomend`, `pitchstart`, `pitch`, `pitchend`, `rollstart`, `roll`, `rollend`, and `rotate`.